Richard Meade is the Editor of Lloyd’s List.

 He is an award-winning journalist and has been writing and talking about all aspects of the maritime industry and global trade for the past twenty years.

 As Editor he is responsible for navigating The List’s subscribers through the volatile politics, policy, deals and market movements that make up nearly 90% of global trade.

 He is also the host of the popular Lloyd’s List Shipping Podcast and a regular industry speaker and media commentator on all things shipping.

-Richard joined Lloyd’s List in 2006 after jumping ship from the weekly maritime magazine Fairplay where he ran the news and features desk.
+He joined Lloyd’s List in 2006 as News Editor after jumping ship from the weekly maritime magazine Fairplay and prior to that started his career at the Financial Times.

 Latest From Richard Meade